jadbin/freehp/README.rst

 Key Features
 ============

-- Provides proxy agent (server) to scrap free HTTP proxies and verify the usability of each of them.
+- Provides proxy agent (server side) to scrap free HTTP proxies and verify the usability of each of them.
-- Provides proxy pool (client) to collect the proxies from agent and maintains them locally.
+- Provides proxy pool (client side) to collect the proxies from agent and maintains them locally.

 Installation
 ============